isomerpages/nyp-wpl/_framework/02a-leadership-overview.md

 ### **LEADERSHIP**
 ***Leadership Practices that Foster a Learning Culture***

-The organisation establishes policies and practices that foster a learning-friendly culture.
+The organisation establishes policies and practices that foster a learning-friendly culture. <br>
 Leaders consistently communicate that learning is essential for the organisation’s growth and success in the medium and long term.
 Promoting continuous learning at work is recognised as an essential leadership task.

 <div class="row">